taufik-nurrohman/minify/README.md

 Notes
 -----

-This project focuses only on removing white-spaces.
-Other improvisations were considered as a bonus.
-It can’t read your code and only perform generic tokenization, like, grouping comments and strings as a single token.
-It won’t fix your code, like, adding an optional semi-colon at the end of a line because it was followed by a line-break, so the semi-colon was optional initially, but then your code will be broken after the minification because the required line-break is now gone:
+This project focuses only on white-space removal.
+Other optimizations were treated as a bonus.
+It can’t read your code and only does generic tokenization, like grouping comments and strings into a single token.
+It won’t fix your code, like adding an optional semi-colon at the end of a line because it was followed by a line-break, so the semi-colon was optional in that situation.
+But then your code will probably break after the minification, because the required line-break is now gone:

 ~~~ js